 The AI will detect that the user doesn’t have the information.
 You should handle this with a Branch node to check if the variable was collected, and provide a fallback path if not.

 Yes.
 Variables collected in the main agent are accessible to sub-agents (Multi-Agent System).
 The sub-agent can also update variables that the main agent will see when control returns.
-See the Variables documentation for more details.
+See Variables for more details.